 - Article, Why hasn’t it been done before, May 2015 (available from contact).

-SkyLifter Pty Ltd (an Australian company) took the lead in 2008 to source funds for development and had strategic plans to produce versions of the design (derived types), starting with small entry level Luffships based on the AeroRaft’s arrangement without its Rotordyne.
+SkyLifter Pty Ltd (an Australian company) took the lead in 2008 to source funds for development and had strategic plans to produce versions of the design (derived types), starting with small omni-directional entry level airships based on the AeroRaft’s arrangement without its Rotordyne.
 The company’s intention was to eventually produce types able to serve serious aerial crane duties after proving the technology.
-Whilst progress was made, it didn’t get the serious support necessary for such aircraft development and now has been de-registered.
+Whilst progress was made, SkyLifter Pty Ltd didn’t get the serious support necessary for such aircraft development and now has been de-registered (so doesn’t exist any more).

 However, CargoLifter‘s CL75 AirCrane (see paper – available from contact) did prove to a certain extent that the AeroRaft is viable; where it leverages experience from the AirCrane.
-New business arrangements thus are desired to fulfil our goal for serious aerial cranes like the AeroRaft.
+Business arrangements thus are desired to fulfil our goal for serious aerial cranes like the AeroRaft.